inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_rbac_cluster_roles.md

 : Resource type of the cluster roles.

 `resource_versions`
-: Resource version of the cluster role.
+: Resource version of the cluster roles.

 `labels`
 : Labels attached to the cluster roles.